Narcissistic personality disorder

-- Any symptoms you're experiencing and for how long, to help determine what kinds of events are likely to make you feel angry or defeated
+- Any symptoms you have and how long you've had them, to help determine what kinds of events are likely to make you feel angry or upset.

-- Any medications, vitamins or other supplements you're taking and the dosages
+- Any medicines, vitamins, herbs or other supplements you're taking, and the doses.

-Take a trusted family member or friend along, if possible, to help remember the details.
-In addition, someone who has known you for a long time may be able to ask helpful questions or share important information with the mental health provider.
+Consider taking a trusted family member or friend along to help remember the details.
+In addition, someone who has known you for a long time may be able to ask helpful questions or share important information.